Brewers vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has collected 60 hits with 12 doubles, eight home runs and 18 walks.
-He has driven in 35 runs with two stolen bases.
+- Vladimir Guerrero Jr. has 60 hits with 12 doubles, eight home runs, 18 walks and 35 RBI.
+He's also stolen two bases.

 Guerrero Recent Games